 How to keep the air in your home clean

-Here’s some COVID-19 good news: Outdoor air pollution has been sharply decreasing across the globe as businesses shut down and people stay home.
+Here’s some COVID-19 good news: Outdoor air pollution sharply decreased across the globe as businesses shut down and people stayed home.

-But as you spend more time inside to practice social distancing, it’s important to ensure your home’s air is clean, as indoor air can be worse than outdoor air.
+But as you spend more time inside, it’s important to ensure your home’s air is clean, as indoor air can be worse than outdoor air.

 Dirty air can cause a variety of respiratory illnesses, and data from a Centers of Disease Control report showed roughly three-quarters of hospitalized COVID-19 patients had at least one underlying health issue, which included asthma and lung disease.